touficSl/TrackingSystem/README.md

 **It includes these details:**

--	Front-end to allow users to use the website, register and order different types of requests.
+-	The Front-end to allow users to use the website, register and order different types of requests.
--	Back-end for each admin, to allow them to confirm the new registered users so they can order the requests and they accepts requests for transfers them to the next admin.
+-	The Back-end for each admin, to allow them to confirm the new registered users so they can order the requests and then accept requests for transfers them to the next admin.

 # Work Flow Example
 - let's say we have a customer, a director, and a technician.